 NWS says teenage boys are most vulnerable, followed by people in their 30s and then people in their 20s.

-Statistics show that in the last 10 years, 280 people were killed by lightning strikes in the country.
+Statistics show that from 2006 to 2019, 418 people were killed by lightning strikes in the country.

-NWS says Florida's unique location, surrounded by warm water, provide everything needed for thunderstorms to form.
-The weather service also says July is the worst month for lightning strikes because summer brings more storms and more activites are taking place.
+NWS says Florida's unique location, surrounded by warm water, provides everything needed for thunderstorms to form.
+The weather service also says July is the worst month for lightning strikes because summer brings more storms and more activities are taking place.

 Lightning safety tips